sailoog/openplotter-documentation/en/README.md

 * **Remote Desktop**.
 Access to OpenPlotter desktop from the cockpit through your mobile devices.
 * **SDR-AIS**.
 Receive and decode AIS with cheap DVB-T dongles.
 Calibration tools Included.
 * **Magnetic Variation**.
 Calculate magnetic variation for date and position.
 * **Electronic Compass**.
-Calculate magnetic heading with IMU sensor.
+Calculate magnetic heading with an IMU sensor.
 Tilt compensated.
 Calibration tools Included.
 * **True Heading**.
 Calculate true heading from magnetic variation and magnetic heading.
 * **True Wind**.
 Calculate true wind from apparent wind and either speed through water (speed log) or speed over ground (GPS).
 * **Barograph and Thermograph**.
 From IMU sensor.
 Save logs and display graphs to see trends.